UGLSA/homework-1-Bandit-Game/README.md

 level 0

-First I faced an issue with logging in to the game.The issues is not using the username after reading the reference articles mentioned in the site I have realised the issue.
+First I faced an issue with logging in to the game.
+The issues is not using the username.After reading the reference articles mentioned in the site I have realized the issue.

 #![1](https://cloud.githubusercontent.com/assets/12979917/14460781/077efcf8-00dd-11e6-804f-2de0e825c351.png)

 level 1

-Here I tried using same commands as level 0 but didn't work same as earlier by reading referneced links got to know that if just use the "-" command line thinks that I am trying type a command.
+Here I tried using same commands as level 0 but didn't work same as earlier by reading referenced links got to know that if "-" is used in command line, it thinks that user is trying type a command so there is another way of doing that.

 ![2](https://cloud.githubusercontent.com/assets/12979917/14461123/d5eff5d2-00de-11e6-8848-99cf78fd1015.png)